parkin/drndic-website/README.md

 ### Adding publication, news posts

-In the folders `publications/_posts`, `news/_posts`, you'll find Markdown files that are the current posts.
-In each folder, there is also a `.template` file that contains the base template needed to define a new post in that folder.
+In the folders [publications/_posts](publications/_posts), [news/_posts](news/_posts), you'll find Markdown files that are the current posts.
+In each folder, there is also a `.template` file that contains the base template needed to define a new post in that folder (eg [news/_posts/.template](news/_posts/.template).
 So, to create a new post, simply copy an old post or copy `.template`.

 ### Adding new members

-Currently, the members are stored in a data YAML file, [_data/members.yml](https://github.com/parkin/drndic-website/blob/master/_data/members.yml).
+Currently, the members are stored in a data YAML file, [_data/members.yml](_data/members.yml).
 To add new members, just edit the file, see the current formatting.

 ### Modifying the css

-Currently, all of my css (it's actually sass) modifications are in `scss/_settings.scss`.
-So make any style changes in `scss/_settings.scss` for now.
+Currently, all of my css (it's actually sass) modifications are in [scss/_settings.scss](scss/_settings.scss).
+So make any style changes in [scss/_settings.scss](scss/_settings.scss) for now.
 This file is included in `scss/app.scss`, which gets compiled to `css/app.css` by a grunt task.

 [Jekyll]: http://jekyllrb.com/